istio/istio.io/content/docs/examples/advanced-egress/wildcard-https-egress-gateway/index.md

 ## Enable HTTPS traffic to arbitrary wildcarded domains

 The configuration in the previous section works thanks to the fact that all the _*.wikipedia.org_ sites are apparently served by each of the _wikipedia.org_ servers.
 This could not always be the case.
-In many cases we may want to configure egress control for HTTPS access to `*.com` or `*.org` domains, or even to `*` (all the domains).
+In many cases you may want to configure egress control for HTTPS access to `*.com` or `*.org` domains, or even to `*` (all the domains).
 Configuring traffic to arbitrary wildcarded domains introduces a challenge for Istio gateways.
 In the previous section you directed the traffic to _www.wikipedia.org_, and this host was known to your gateway during the configuration.
 The gateway, however, cannot know an IP of an arbitrary host it receives a request for.
-Would we want to control access to `*.com`, and send requests to _www.cnn.com_ and _www.abc.com_, the Istio gateway would not know which IP to forward the requests.
+Would you want to control access to `*.com`, and send requests to _www.cnn.com_ and _www.abc.com_, the Istio gateway would not know which IP to forward the requests.
 This limitation is due to the limitation of Envoy, the proxy Istio is based on.
 Envoy route traffic either to a predefined host, or a predefined IP, or to the original destination IP of the request.
 In the case of the gateway the original destination IP of the request is lost (since the request was routed to the egress gateway and its destination IP is the IP of the gateway).
 In short, the Istio gateway based on Envoy, cannot route traffic to an arbitrary host, and AS-IS, is unable to perform traffic control to arbitrary wildcarded domains.
-To enable such traffic control for HTTPS (and for any TLS), we need to deploy an SNI forward proxy in addition to Envoy.
+To enable such traffic control for HTTPS (and for any TLS), you need to deploy an SNI forward proxy in addition to Envoy.
 Envoy will route the requests to a wildcarded domain to the SNI forward proxy, which, in turn, will forward the request to the destination by the value of SNI.
 Let's reconfigure our access to _*.wikipedia.org_ to support HTTPS traffic to arbitrary wildcarded domains.